rapdev-io/ha-datadog-metrics/README.md

       value: '{{ trigger.to_state.attributes.elevation }}'
 ```

 You can use the Automation UI to help build the majority of this if you don't like slinging YAML :grin:.
 You will still want to familiarize yourself with [Automation Templating](https://www.home-assistant.io/docs/automation/templating/) in order to write the `data:` entry for each action.
+Use `developer tools > states` if you're not sure about what `to_state` looks like for a given entity.

 This integration will **not** auto-magically write any metrics to datadog for you; the `metric`s and `value`s (and optional `tags`) must be specified explicitly in automation actions (or equivalent).